 These courses will cover topics not represented by other courses in Geography.
-The subject matter will be selected
+The subject matter will be selected by the instructor.
+If appropriate to the material, a class and lab mode of presentation may be used instead of classes alone.

+4850 - 4875 Directed Study (Group D)

-4850.1(.2) - 4875.1(.2) and 4876.0 - 4899.0 - Directed Study (Group D)
+4876 - 4899 Directed Study (Group D)